Akul2010/rlvoice/docs/engine.rst

    .. attribute:: id

       String identifier of the voice.
-Used to set the active voice via :meth:`pyttsx3.engine.Engine.setPropertyValue`.
+Used to set the active voice via :meth:`rlvoice.engine.Engine.setPropertyValue`.
 This attribute is always defined.

    .. attribute:: languages